 Savings Account Disadvantages

-When addressing savings account advantages and disadvantages, it is important to address some of the negatives associated with owning a savings account.
-One of the savings account disadvantages is the fact that most savings accounts have minimum balance requirements or monthly maintenance fees.
-This means that if the money you have in your savings account falls below the minimum balance requirement, the bank will deduct and charge from your account, negating from interests you earned.
+- Minimum Balance Requirements.
+Most savings accounts have minimum balance requirements or monthly maintenance fees.
+If your savings account falls below the minimum balance requirement, the bank will deduct fees from your account, negating from interests you earned.

-Another one of savings account disadvantages is the lower interest rates it offers compared to other types of accounts or investments, such as money market or certificate of deposits (CD).
+- Low Interest Rates.
+Interest rates are lower compared to other types of accounts or investments, such as money market accounts or certificate of deposits (CD).

-A third savings accounts disadvantage is that savings accounts have federal limits when withdrawing funds, which is the limit of six times per month to take money out of your savings.
-The banks will charge you with a fee if ever you exceed the federal limits, or they can change your account from savings to checking accounts if you continue on withdrawing more than 6 times per month.
+- Federal Withdrawal Limits.
+Due to Regulation D, savings accounts have federal limits when withdrawing funds, which is six times per month.
+The banks will charge you a fee if you exceed the federal limits, or they can change your account from savings to checking accounts if you continue on withdrawing more than six times per month.

 - Access and availability.
 Yeah, we know this is in the advantage category, too, but if you find easy access to these funds is too much of a temptation, then that could make long-term saving difficult.